MaxvanderWeide/TOSAD-BRG/README.md

 #### Storage
 When creating a business rule, some data might be saved:
 - The data input from the FE/request.
-- The engine, scheme, host, port and service of the given project (should be given as a bearer token).
+- The project ID and db authentication (should be given as a bearer token).

 #### Cookies
 This project does not store any cookies in the browser.